byuccl/ddr_rowhammer/beam-test/soc/bist_commands.md

 ## sdram_bist_info

-This command tells user what the DRAM controller data width is in bits and the Address width in bits.
+This command tells the user what the DRAM controller data width is in bits and the Address width in bits.
 Every instance of the LiteDDR controller may have a different data and address bit widths.
 There are no arguments for this command.